cl-/AngryPlanets/README.md

 NASA International Space Apps Challenge page: http://spaceappschallenge.org/project/angryplanets/

 Source Code: https://github.com/cl-/AngryPlanets
-(Has the Offline Local version of the game - for the best gameplay experience, use the Offline Local version's "index.html" file.
-There are some unresolved issues in the online version.
-Sorry about that, we're having our exams now so we don't have enough time to fix those issues.)
+(You can find the Offline Local version of the game there.)

 The Game Intro Scene: https://www.dropbox.com/s/c5xtayse9lvelhb/PRESENTATION_VIDEO%20-%20universe%20-%20Broadband.m4v (It's somewhat big and will take a while to download, so we didn't really bundle it into the online version of the game.)